Google a Name

 In 1886 a group of German Lutherans came to the Antelope Valley lured by the prospect of fertile fields and lush landscape as well as 20 acre plots of land.
 This group of 50 to 60 thrifty families, originally from Germany, Switzerland and southern Russia, had been attracted by ingenious land promotional schemes.
 They came to settle Palmenthal (German for Palm Valley).
 This self-sustaining community consisted of about 250 people, 40 buildings, a Lutheran church, a Christian day school, a public school, a general store with post office and other necessary businesses as well as a Lutheran cemetery.

 The church that was established in Palmenthal became Zion Lutheran Church and filed incorporation papers in April of 1887.
 The official name of the church was Deutsche-evangelische lutherische Zionsgemeinde ( Zion Lutheran Evangelical Lutheran).
 They constructed a church that was completed 10 months after the town was founded.
-The pastor of the church was Rev. Christian Frederick Meyer, born in Germany, but living in Australia before being called to Palmenthal and the Lutheran church there.
+The pastor of the church was Rev. Christian Frederick Meyer.
+He was born in Germany, but had lived in Australia and then New Zealand before being coming to the U.S. He was called to Palmenthal and the Lutheran church there.

 Palmenthal became the name of the town when the post office was officially established on June 17, 1888 in the general store owned by Johannes Munz.